How was this Underground Adventure born?

 What's your favorite memory as a retro gamer?

 I can easily go back to my youth...
 I am 13.
 Every Wednesday, I take my bike and ride to my friend's home.
 Knocking on the door... his mom opens and tells me that, of course, my friend is here, waiting for me.
 It's Wednesday!
 It's NES day!
 With my friend on the sofa, with some cookie snacks and soda.
 Can't forget that.
 It was a time without Facebook, Snapchat, Fortnite, cellphone, internet.
 That was our social networking moment: talking, playing, laughing.

 How do you want this game to be remembered?

 I think I can't compete with licensed games.
-But I'd like Underground Adventure being remembered for what it is, a fun simple arcade game, 2 players...
+But I'd like Underground Adventure to be remembered for what it is, a fun simple arcade game, 2 players...

 I am currently working with Artix Entertainment on their "DUNGEONS & DOOMKNIGHTS: An 8-bit AdventureQuest for the NES".

-Also, It's not impossible that Underground Adventure would receive new levels in the near future.
+Also, It's not impossible that Underground Adventure would receive new levels soon.
 I want to continue this adventure, as I couldn't do everything I wanted.
 The competition is over, and now I can take more time to develop new ideas, add new mechanics for an updated version.

 Want to get started with some basic NES knowledge?
 Check out our tutorial on NES graphics here!